duracloud/duracloud/CONTRIBUTING.md

 2. [Fork the code repository](https://help.github.com/articles/fork-a-repo/) in Github.
 There are several repos for DuraCloud, the primary one is: https://github.com/duracloud/duracloud
 3. Make your changes, do fantastic things, just make sure:
     * Your changes work
+    * Unit tests are included which exercise your changes
     * The build passes
     * You are following the [code style guidelines](https://github.com/duraspace/codestyle)
 4. Commit to a branch on your fork, and [submit a pull request](https://help.github.com/articles/about-pull-requests/).
 The pull request should be against the **develop** branch of the DuraCloud repository (not master).